goauthentik/authentik/website/docs/installation/docker-compose.md

 - redis & postgresql

     Cache and database respectively.

-- traefik

-    Traefik is used so that you only have a single entry point, and don't need to configure a reverse proxy yourself.

-    It does the following things:

-    - Routes everything that starts with `/static`, `/if`, `/media`, `/robots.txt` or `/favicon.ico` to the *static* container on port 80
-    - Routes everything else to the *server* container on port 8000
-    - Does some minor health checking

 Additionally, if you've enabled GeoIP, there is a container running which regularly updates the GeoIP database.